 An evening with the bees at Bell House

 Discover the delights of bees in the hive and in the wild.
 Our Bell House beekeeper Annie has been keeping honeybees in six apiaries around our area for 8 years.
 She is committed to helping all pollinators and honeybees have enough forage for them to thrive.
 In each session we will explore the Bell House Garden and pollinator bed.
 Equipped with bee suits and gloves, there will be an opportunity to look inside a hive, find the queen and inspect swarm cells.
 Annie will introduce the basics of beekeeping, describe the life inside the hive, as well as the biology and adaptation of honeybees.
-Choose from these dates: Wednesday, 2nd April Wednesday, 9th April Wednesday, 23rd April Wednesday, 14th May Wednesday 21st May Wednesday, 11th June Wednesday, 18th June For adults only.
+Choose from these dates: Wednesday, 23rd April Wednesday, 14th May Wednesday, 11th June Wednesday, 18th June Wednesday 30th July For adults and children 12 years and over.
+Children must be accompanied by a parent or adult carer.
 Please bring boots for protection.
 Participants will be provided with protective bee suits.
-Please do not book if you are allergic to bee stings (you are very unlikely to be stung, and no one has been yet). |
+Please do not book if you are allergic to bee stings (you are very unlikely to be stung, and no one has been yet).
+Refunds Please note, we are unfortunately unable to offer refunds for this event.
+Reduced ticket prices We’d like as many people as possible to be able to access and enjoy Bell House.
+We offer a limited number of income-based concession tickets at half price, which can be booked directly - if you would not be able to attend at the full price due to financial considerations, then this concession option is available. |

 Location